tczekajlo/sshare/README.md

 ## Requirements

-- a Kubernetes cluster >= v1.8 with nginx-ingress
+- Kubernetes cluster >= v1.8 with nginx-ingress

 ## How does is work?